NetApp/terraform-provider-netapp-elementsw/examples/elementsw/README.md

 }
 ```

-Another useful example is a validation rule for acceptable volume sizes (min 1Gi, max 16TiB).
-We could make storage QoS settings variables and add similar validation rules for them, too.
+Another useful example is a validation rule for acceptable volume sizes (min 1Gi, max 16TiB) - see `variables.tf`.

 ### Extend